A Time to Weep

 The second offering I have for you is about how to get through life when the world seems to be collapsing all around us.

-Back when the Twin Towers were destroyed back in 2001, one of the pioneers in the field of positive psychology took a look at how her students had fared during the crisis.
+Back when the Twin Towers were destroyed in 2001, one of the pioneers in the field of positive psychology took a look at how her students had fared during the crisis.

 She found that they fared well.
 They had learned that it was healthy to be honest with themselves about their feelings and they paid attention to their sorrow, and shock, and grief.